npikwa/npikwa/README.md

 Hope Pikwa is a dedicated and ambitious individual who recently completed her studies in Data Science at ALX South Africa.
 With a strong passion for data analysis and problem-solving, Hope aspires to become a proficient data scientist/engineer, leveraging her skills to make a significant impact in the field.
 Prior to her pursuit of data science, Hope had an impressive career as a qualified financial adviser, accumulating over 12 years of experience in the banking sector.

 ### Professional Highlights
-### Work Experience

 **Standard Bank | Universal Banker**
 *2021 – 2023*
 - Sales, Service, and Advisory
 *2018 – 2021*
 - Digital Banking, Beta Testing & Onboarding

 **First National Bank | Sales Consultant**
 *2017 – 2018*
 - Upselling, Cross-selling, and Servicing

 **Nedbank Ltd | Financial Planner**
 *2017*
 - Wealth and Estate Planning
 - Financial Advisory

 **Absa Bank | Various Roles**
 *2010 – 2016*
 - Teller
 - Sales and Service Consultant
 - Collections Consultant (Early and Late Stage)
 - Email Administrator

 ### Skills and Competencies
 - Problem Solving